How to Use the Command `du` (with examples)

 Explanation:

-• path/to/directory: The path to the directory for which you want to list the sizes and its subdirectories.
+• path/to/directory: The directory for which you want to summarize disk usage.

 Code: